-There are lounges on board where sandwiches, savory treats other light fare.
+There are lounges on board with sandwiches, savory treats and other light fare.
 The best cruise food may take some time to find.
-On the Norwegian Bliss, for example, on Deck 15 is the huge and beautiful Observation Lounge.
-In the mornings, a lovely breakfast is served with fruit, pastries, and yogurts and hot and cold beverages that allow you to start your day with a healthy meal and panoramic views.
+On the Norwegian Bliss, for example, Deck 15 has a huge and beautiful Observation Lounge.
+In the mornings, a lovely breakfast is served with fruit, pastries, yogurts and hot and cold beverages that allow you to start your day with a healthy meal and panoramic views.

 Ask the crew